darpandeb/Wildfire-Detection-using-Deep-Neural-Networks-IntelONEAPI/README.md

-This is  Iris_Zero, and we are pleased to introduce our project on Forest Fire Detection and Prediction utilizing cutting-edge technologies such as Artificial Intelligence (AI), Machine Learning (ML), Deep Learning (DL), on Intel ONEAPI server using Intel OneDAL and OneDNN.👨‍💻.
+This is  Iris_Zero, and we are pleased to introduce our project on Forest Fire Detection and Prediction utilizing cutting-edge technologies such as Artificial Intelligence (AI), Machine Learning (ML), Deep Learning (DL), on Intel oneAPI server using Intel oneDAL and oneDNN.👨‍💻.

 ## 👯 Project Overview